CONTENTS

 reduction in the skills training envelope.
 That envelope remains intact.

-All we’re asking is two
+All we’re asking is two institutions in

-dollars which is sitting in a bank account in those two post-secondary
+sitting in a bank account in those two post-secondary institutions.
+And so our

-institutions.
-And so our programs and services, they remain intact, whether it
+programs and services, they remain intact, whether it be on our skilled trade

-be on our skilled trade side of the equation and our investment on that front —
+side of the equation and our investment on that front — which is actually up

-which is actually up because of our additional $2 million for 300
+because of our additional $2 million for 300 apprentice seats across the

-apprentice seats across the province.
-Also we’ve got the additional 500‑plus
+province.
+Also we’ve got the additional 500‑plus thousand dollars going

-thousand dollars going to the trade and skill centres.
+to the trade and skill centres.

-So there’s no reduction in
+So there’s no reduction in the

-we increase our investment on that front.
+increase our investment on that front.
 So there’s no reduction in service,

 there’s no reduction in the delivery that’s out there, and there’s no reduction